hdezerto/rleai_project/notes.md

+# TO DO
+- Exteroceptive flag is implemented, just implement the actual exteroceptive extraction method.
+- Integrate knee collision.
+- Train the models.
+- Student teacher approach.

+In the paper (https://arxiv.org/pdf/2201.08117) they use for exteroceptive: height samples around each foot at multiple radii.
+In the zoom meeting that was also mentioned.

 # QUESTIONS

 - How to compare performance?
 Just visualize the gifs?
 Finn: Average feet time to check if the robot lifts more its feet to climb steps.

-- Should sample_wall_heights use uniform sampling (increasing upper bound) OR deterministic linear increase?
+- Should sample_wall_heights use uniform sampling (increasing upper bound), deterministic linear increase, or increase when the reward increases (the robot's performance improves)?

 - For evaluation, should the wall height be fixed or increase?
 Now it's using the max height (fixed).